Noeska/illegiblesemantics/projects/proj-2.md

 ---
 <!-- Here you can see samples of logo designs covering a broad range of metal genres and extreme subgenres with some tongue-in-cheek commentary by Gerrit Rijken. -->

+*Update (Saturday, July 31, 2021): Fixed some types and placed the hyperlinks in alphabetic order for easier reference.*

 ## Introduction

 In our paper we explore the "design space" of Metal logos; and when we say "Metal," we refer to Heavy Metal and its Extreme Metal subgenres -- and the subgenres within those.
 Each of these has its own visual aesthetics and codes that govern how genre logos can or should look like, generally.
 Here things can get weirdly specific.
 For example, bands in a genre often have the same kind of logos, but depending on subgenre, bands may have a different kind of logo, and a logo style can even depend on a given band's locality.